igorkry/tnt4j-streams/README.md

 ##### SFTP file feed

-This sample shows how to stream `SFTP` provided file characters feed data as activity events.
+This sample shows how to stream `sftp:` scheme provided file characters feed data as activity events.

 Sample files can be found in `samples/sftp-file-feed` directory (`tnt4j-streams-fs` module).